Quantum CORDIC -- Arcsine on a Budget: Abstract

 \section{Abstract}

-This work introduces a quantum algorithm for computing the arcsine function to an arbitrary accuracy.
-We leverage a technique from embedded computing and field-programmable gate array (FPGA), called COordinate Rotation DIgital Computer (CORDIC).
+This work introduces a quantum algorithm for computing the function arcsine, with arbitrary accuracy.
+We leverage a technique from embedded computing and field-programmable gate arrays, called COordinate Rotation DIgital Computer (CORDIC).
 CORDIC is a family of iterative algorithms that, in a classical context, can approximate various trigonometric, hyperbolic, and elementary functions using only bit shifts and additions.
 Adapting CORDIC to the quantum context is non-trivial, as the algorithm traditionally uses several non-reversible operations.
-We detail a method for CORDIC which avoids such non-reversible operations.
-We propose multiple approaches to calculate the arcsine function reversibly with CORDIC.
+We detail a method for CORDIC that avoids such non-reversible operations.
+We propose an approach to calculate the arcsine function reversibly with CORDIC.
 For n bits of precision, our method has space complexity of order n qubits, a layer count in the order of n times log n, and a \texttt{CNOT} count in the order of n squared.
 This primitive function is a required step for the Harrow–Hassidim–Lloyd (HHL) algorithm, is necessary for quantum digital-to-analog conversion, can simplify a quantum speed-up for Monte-Carlo methods, and has direct applications in the quantum estimation of Shapley values.